APEX — Entrepreneurial Potential · BD SELECT

 Give me an example of a decision you handed fully to someone else, including its consequences.
 How did it feel?

-What to observe: Watch whether he can truly let go of control, or only delegates while keeping a close eye.
-Good sign: he hands over the outcome, not just the task.
+What to observe: Watch whether he can truly let go of control.
+Some people delegate but keep a close eye.
+A good sign is that he hands over the outcome, not just the task.

 5